ANT FARM CARE READ BEFORE PURCHASE IMPORTANT ADVICE

 Most Ants eat sweet foods, we feed all ours our own ANT TUCKER readily available in our store.
 NOTE: our Ants are all raised on ANT TUCKER using a less favourable food may affect colony growth).
 TIP: Ants will often get stuck in honey we do not recommend it.

-Outworlds (sold separately) on some models are always a good idea to attach to your Antfarm, as this gives the Ants a foraging area away from the Nest and they will also use this area to dispose of their rubbish.
+Outworlds (sold separately but included in the Package deals) on some models are always a good idea to attach to your Antfarm, as this gives the Ants a foraging area away from the Nest and they will also use this area to dispose of their rubbish.
 Insects and drinking feeders can be placed in the outworld.

 The Hebel Block Ant Farm is easily hydrated by simply watering the unit where the base joins with the stand or through one of the injection ports that leads to a sponge hydration chamber. (some species require little hydration, but all will require access to water in small quantities.)
 Too much water will destroy the young that spin a cocoon or pupae as the silk spoils.